-- Replacing all plumbing, sewer lines, and electrical service.
+- Replacing all plumbing, sewer lines, and electrical wiring

 Inspections for Fixer-Upper Homes

 In any real estate transaction, always get a home inspection by a credentialed home inspector before committing to complete the sale.
-There are many types of home inspections that you may want to review before buying a fixer-upper.
-Consider these the cost of getting a good deal:
+There are many types of home inspections that you should review before buying a fixer-upper.
+Consider these checks as a necessary cost for getting a good deal:

-- Roof certifications: If the seller hasn't already provided evidence as to the age and condition of the roof, obtaining a roof certification at the seller's expense is good business practice.
+- Roof certifications: If the seller hasn't already provided evidence as to the age and condition of the roof, obtain a roof certification at the seller's expense.

-- Home warranty: Not all sellers will pay for a home warranty, but many view it as insurance against those late-night phone calls when things break after closing.
+- Home warranty: Not all sellers will pay for a home warranty but some might want one instead of getting late-night phone calls if things break after closing.

-- Pest inspections: Not every state has a pest problem, but if your area deals with damage from beetles, termites, or ants, ask for a pest inspection and make your purchase offer contingent on your approval of the inspection and any seller-paid repairs.
+- Pest inspections: This might be essential if your area deals with damage from beetles, termites, or ants.
+Ask for a pest inspection and make your purchase offer contingent on your approval of the report and any seller-paid repairs.

-- Sewer line inspections: As properties age, so do their sewer lines.
-Have these and septic tanks checked out.
+- Sewer line inspections: As properties age, so do the sewer lines.
+Get the lines and septic tanks checked.

 - Engineering reports.
-An engineer can make natural hazard or geological disclosures.
+An engineer makes natural hazard or geological disclosures.
 Pay attention to landfills nearby, contamination reports, and other detrimental resale hazards.